MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 To unlock environments, all key access permissions must be restored for the original encryption key.
 Submit a Microsoft Support request to unlock and enable the environments.
 The environments can only be enabled when the original encryption key that was used to encrypt the customer data is restored.

 > [!Note]
-  > During preview, locked environments cannot be enabled by admin when the key access permissions are restored.
+  > During preview, locked environments cannot be enabled by administrator when the key access permissions are restored.
 Environments remain disabled until a Microsoft Support request is received.

 ##	Migrate Bring-your-own-key (BYOK) environments to customer-managed key
 For customers using the previous [manage the encryption key](manage-encryption-key.md) (BYOK) feature, they can change their BYOK enabled environment's encryption to use the new customer-managed key.
 You can also add your existing non-BYOK enabled environments to use the new customer-managed key.